Blosc/community/README.md

-# community
+# Blosc Community

-General discussions on present and future of Blosc projects
+General discussions on present and future of Blosc projects.